deeplook/ipyrest/README.md

-# IPyRest
+# Ipyrest

-IPyRest is an emerging Jupyter widget for exploring RESTful APIs still in alpha state.
+Ipyrest is an emerging Jupyter widget for exploring RESTful APIs still in alpha state.
 It has two main goals: provide a more intuitive interface in the spirit of Postman, and allow to plug-in components, starting with output renderers for various MIME types, e.g. GeoJSON:

 ![banner](banner.png "")